Cellosaurus logo

 ) already contains information on more than 700 millions sequence variants obtained from exome and genome sequence of more than 150000 individuals.
 While many of these variants are rare there are a significant number of variants that are present with a high frequency in one or more human populations.
 Thus there is a high probability that the sequence of a gene from an individual from which a cell line was established will be slightly different from that stored in the reference human genome.

-Q31: Why when I use CLASTR to search for similarities between the STR profile of my mouse cell line and the profiles stored in the Cellosaurus I am either not getting any hits or unexpectedly get a very high match with a number of cell lines?
+Q31: Why when I use CLASTR to search for similarities between the STR profile of my mouse cell line and the profiles stored in Cellosaurus I am either not getting any hits or unexpectedly get a very high match with a number of cell lines?

 There are two issues one must consider when using CLASTR with mouse cell lines.